The Effect of Time Series Distance Functions on Functional Climate Networks: Materials and methods

-\begin{itemize} \item \textit{Shape-based Distance Functions}: This kind of measures compare the overall shape of the series.
-The most famous measures are $L_p$ distances, defined as:
+This kind of measures compare the overall shape of two time series.
+The most famous measures are $L_p$ distances, defined as

-When $p=2$, the $L_2$ is the well-known euclidean distance.
-Other common cases are the $L_1$ and $L_\infty$ that correspond to the Manhattan and Chebyshev distances respectively.
-The $L_p$ measures are parameter-free and intuitive but they fail to capture similarity in many cases.
-For example, when two time series have similar shapes but they are not aligned.
-This problem is illustrated in Fig~\ref{fig:align}. $L_p$ measures fail in this case because they compare fixed points of the series.
-They are called lock-step measures for this reason.
-To solve this problem, some ``elastic measures'' were created to allow time warping and provide a better comparison.
+When $p=2$, the $L_2$ distance is the well-known Euclidean distance.
+Other common choices are the $L_1$ and $L_\infty$ distances that correspond to the Manhattan and Chebyshev distances, respectively.
+The $L_p$ measures are parameter-free and intuitive but fail to capture similarity in many cases, for example, when two time series have similar shapes but are not aligned.
+This problem is illustrated in Fig~\ref{fig:align}. $L_p$ measures fail in this case because they compare values at fixed positions in the series; they are therefore also called \emph{lock-step measures}.
+To solve this conceptual limitation, some alternative \emph{elastic measures} have been proposed to allow for time warping and provide a more flexible comparison.

-The Dynamic Time Warping (DTW) \citep{berndt94} is one of the most famous elastic measures.
-This measure uses a warping path to align two series before the comparison.
-A warping path is a sequence of adjacent matrix indexes that defines a mapping and the optimal path is the one that minimizes the global warping cost.
-The Complexity Invariant Distance (CID) \citep{batista11} is another shape-based measure that calculates the euclidean distance corrected by a complexity estimation of the series.
-The DISSIM \citep{frentzos07} and the Short Time Series (STS) \citep{moller03} distances can deal with time series with different sampling rates by considering linear approximations of the series.
-DISSIM measures the difference by calculating the integral of the euclidean distance between them while STS measures considers the difference of slopes between measurements.
+One of the most famous concepts for defining elastic measures is Dynamic Time Warping (DTW) \cite{berndt94}.
+This approach uses a warping path to align two series before their comparison, which is a sequence of adjacency matrix indices that defines a mapping, and the optimal path is the one that minimizes the global warping cost.
+The Complexity Invariant Distance (CID) \cite{batista11} is another shape-based measure that involves the Euclidean distance corrected by a complexity estimate of the series.
+The DISSIM \cite{frentzos07} and Short Time Series (STS) \cite{moller03} distances can deal with time series with different sampling rates by considering linear approximations of the series.
+DISSIM measures the difference by calculating the integral of the Euclidean distance between them while the STS measure considers the difference of the slopes between measurement points.